BEC3/Image-Analysis-old/README.md

 AnalyzeAIA.py: temporary test script, not useful

-constant.py: save constant, should not safe it like this?
+constant.py: save constant, should not save it like this?

 imagePlot.py: draw image functions